OakNorth Bank: History

-OakNorth Bank secured a full banking licence from the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) in March 2015, and launched offering flexible debt financing and a range of savings accounts six months later in September 2015.
+OakNorth Bank secured a full banking licence from the Prudential Regulation Authority (PRA) and the Financial Conduct Authority (FCA) in March 2015, and launched flexible debt financing and a range of savings accounts six months later in September 2015.

 Until December 2023, the Board was chaired by Cyrus Ardalan, former vice-chairman of public policy and government relations at Barclays Bank.
 In January 2024, Lord Adair Turner, the former Chairman of the Financial Services Authority (now the Financial Conduct Authority) was appointed Chairman of OakNorth.
 He had previously held the role of senior independent advisor on the OakNorth Bank board from 2015, moving to the bank's advisory board in May 2017.
 The Board also includes Harvard Business School faculty member and ex-managing director of Bain Capital Edward "Ted" Berk and Robert Burgess.
 In February 2021, Rajesh Gupta, formerly CFO at Kensington Mortgages, joined OakNorth Bank as its CFO.
 OakNorth Bank also appointed Carolyn Schuetz, former Chief Operating Officer for Group Retail Banking at HSBC, and Timo Boldt, co-founder of Gousto, as Non-Executive Directors in July 2021 and August 2022 respectively.
 Nilan Peiris, currently of Wise, was appointed as a Non-Executive Director in August 2024.

 The bank is also supported by an advisory board, consisting of Martin Stewart, the former Director of Banks, Building Societies & Credit Unions at the Bank of England, and Lord Philip Hammond, the former UK Chancellor.

 In May 2016, OakNorth became the first bank to be fully hosted on the cloud after working with Amazon Web Services (AWS) to drive the development forward with the regulator.